RecallGraph/RecallGraph/README.md

 While the software has demonstrated ample stability under test conditions, it is still under active development, and subject to potentially breaking changes from time to time.
 The latest tagged version may be used in lightweight, non-critical production deployments, i.e., systems which do not impact primary business functions if they face downtime or data loss/corruption.
 Note that there are **no battle-hardened, stable releases yet**.

 ### Disclaimer
-The authors and maintainers of CivicGraph are not liable for damages or indemnity (express or implied) for loss of any kind incurred directly or indirectly as a result of using this software.
+The authors and maintainers of RecallGraph are not liable for damages or indemnity (express or implied) for loss of any kind incurred directly or indirectly as a result of using this software.

 ## Do I Need a 'Versioned Graph' Database?
 To get an idea of where such a data store might be used, see: